cauchi94/cauchi94/README.md

 ## Summary

-- Developed intricate queries using MySQL, OracleSQL, RedshiftSQL and SparkSQL.
+- Developed intricate queries using MySQL, OracleSQL, RedshiftSQL, SparkSQL and SnowflakeSQL.
 - Implemented interactive and user-friendly dashboards based on user requirements.
 - Managed projects and stakeholders for optimal definition of key metrics.
 - Proficient in various SQL dialects, Python, R, Excel, VBA, Tableau, Quicksight, PowerBI and AWS technology.